mkerschbaumer/atwork_refbox_comm/README.md

-# atwork refbox comm
+# @Work RefBox Communication
-Catkin Meta Package for communicating with the RoboCup@Work RefBox.
+Catkin Meta Package for communicating with the @Work RefBox.

 Provides: